Police release bodycam footage of Nashville school shooter: Here's everything we know

 A former classmate also revealed that Audrey Hale messaged her moments before opening fire at the school.

-Nashville police have released body camera video worn by officers who responded to the deadly mass shooting at a Christian grade school on Monday and fatally shot the shooter, a former student who authorities say killed three children and three adults.
+Nashville police have released body-camera video worn by officers who responded to the deadly mass shooting at a Christian grade school on Monday and fatally shot the shooter, a former student who authorities say killed three children and three adults.

 The slain children were identified by police as Evelyn Dieckhaus, Hallie Scruggs and William Kinney, all aged 9.
-The adults were Cynthia Peak, a 61-year-old substitute teacher; Mike Hill, a 61-year-old custodian; and 60-year-old head of the school Katherine Koonce.
+The adults were Cynthia Peak, a 61-year-old substitute teacher; Mike Hill, a 61-year-old custodian; and the 60-year-old head of the school, Katherine Koonce.

-The footage from Rex Engelbert’s body camera shows him arriving at the Covenant School at 10:27 a.m., about 14 minutes after the calls of an active shooter on the school’s campus.
+The footage from Officer Rex Engelbert’s body camera shows him arriving at the Covenant School at 10:27 a.m., about 14 minutes after calls were made that an active shooter was on the school’s campus.

-After pulling into the parking lot and grabbing his gun, Engelbert is informed by a staffer that the students are inside and locked down but that two were missing.
+After pulling into the parking lot and grabbing his gun, Engelbert is informed by a staffer that the students are inside and locked down but that two are missing.
 “I need three, let’s go!”
 Engelbert yells to fellow officers before entering the school.

-Alarms are heard blaring inside as Engelbert, fellow police officer Michael Collazo and three unidentified officers move room to room with their long guns drawn.
+Alarms are heard blaring inside, as Engelbert, his fellow police officer Michael Collazo and three unidentified officers move from room to room with their long guns drawn.

-Within minutes, they move to the second floor, where gunfire can be heard.
+Within minutes, they arrive on the second floor, where gunfire can be heard.
 They then encounter and fire on the shooter, identified by police as Audrey Elizabeth Hale, who was fatally wounded.

 Surveillance video shows suspect shoot through doors, roam halls